 So here’s the scene – it’s the middle of winter and despite your travels during the year (and constant insistence that you’re done with swelteringly hot summer days), you’ve found yourself smack in the centre of a cold wintery snap (with full-on grey clouds to match).
 That being said, you can still find yourself a shed load of winter sun holidays in Europe that are just gorgeous.

-Some days, it feels like the sun doesn’t even come out – it’s just clouds upon clouds upon clouds with intermittent rain which refuses to be snow because apparently, it’s not cold enough (even though it definitely feels like it is 🤔).
+Some days, it feels like the sun doesn’t even come out. it’s just clouding up with intermittent rain which refuses to be snow!
+Because, apparently, it’s not cold enough (even though it definitely feels like it is 🤔).

 Your thoughts start to turn towards escaping the cold, even if just for a few days for sunshine.
 Realistically, you can’t take a full week off… also, you kinda don’t want to, you just need a little respite from the cold and perhaps even more reasons to truly enjoy it.

 Long story short – you want sunshine without having to travel 10 hours across the world for it (which sometimes comes with the added benefit of not having to spend a sizeable chunk of your paycheck on the said trip).

 This is exactly why I wanted to share some of the winter sun holidays in Europe you can visit at a throw of a hat.
 And we’re talking sunshine you can feel, not just see!

 Well, here are some of the very best winter sun holidays in Europe that are worth checking out!